donkirkby/donimoes/README.md

     -       -         -       *
     2 2|4   2   2>4   2 2<4   2 2*4

-There are two restrictions on domino movement:
+There are two restrictions on domino movement to keep your moonstone mine safe:

-1. All the dominoes must be in one connected group, you can't split the group after moving or after removing the matching dominoes.
+1. Keep the mine connected so it doesn't collapse.
+All the dominoes must be in one connected group, you can't split the group after moving or after removing the matching dominoes.
-2. The only way to move a domino is with a harvest or a replant.
-If the moved domino matches any neighbouring numbers, you must harvest it, as well as any neighbours that matched it.
+2. Use small explosions to avoid a chain reaction.
+The only way to move a domino is by matching numbers or adding to six.
+Matching numbers create a small explosion, and adding to six stabilizes the unmatched numbers.
+Any other type of movement will blow up your mine.
+If the moved domino matches any neighbouring numbers, you must collect it, as well as any neighbours that matched it.
 If there are no matching numbers, there must be at least one pair of neighbouring numbers that add up to six, but you don't have to make all the pairs of neighbouring numbers add up.

-Domiculture is an original puzzle designed by Don Kirkby.

 ## Problems ##
 Here are the starting positions for several Domiculture problems.
 The solutions